leanprover/logic_and_proof_lean3/natural_deduction_for_first_order_logic.rst

 Notice that we have written the reflexivity axiom, :math:`t = t`, as a rule with no premises.
 If you use it in a proof, it does not count as a hypothesis; it is built into the logic.

-In fact, we can think of the first inference on the second line as a special case of the first.
+In fact, we can think of the first inference on the second line as a special case of the second one.
 Consider, for example, the formula :math:`((u + v) + y) \times (z + 0) = (x + y) \times (z + 0)`.
 If we plug :math:`u + v` in for :math:`x`, we get an instance of reflexivity.
 If we plug in :math:`0`, we get the conclusion of the first example above.
 The following is therefore a derivation of the first inference, using only reflexivity and the second substitution rule above:

 .. raw:: html